Botfuel/botfuel-dialog/CONCEPTS.md

 The view is responsible for generating the bot messages.

 A view can have different sections, those are identified with a key.

+### Resolution strategy
+The strategy for finding the view with a given name is the following:
+- The dialog first looks in the bot for the view file `<view name>.<locale>.js`
+- If it does not exist, it looks in the bot for the view file `<view name>.js`
+- If it does not exist, it looks in the SDK for the view file `<view name>.<locale>.js`
+- If it does not exist, it looks in the SDK for the view file `<view name>.js`

+This allows to customize the rendering depending on the locale.
+It also allows to provide default view implementations in the SDK.

 ### Built-in views
 The SDK offers several built-in views: